-- Meet with the CSUSM Study Abroad Advisor in Craven Hall 3200 to determine if you are
+- Meet with the CSUSM Study Abroad Advisor in ELB 588 to determine if you are eligible for this program.

 - Obtain course descriptions from the Deakin University Course Catalogue.
 Be sure to read through important course prerequisite information.

 - Consult with a faculty advisor in you major/minor department to determine if Deakin courses will count toward your major/minor.
 If so, complete a Study Abroad Credit Approval Form.
 At this time, we are unable to send students abroad to take GE specific course work.

 - Order an official transcript from CSUSM and any other college from which you have taken a semester or more in classes (even if you have already transferred credit to CSUSM).
-Please pick up official, paper transcripts in person and deliver them to Craven 3200.
+Please pick up official, paper transcripts in person and deliver them to Global Education.
 Keep in mind that transcripts are now taking 7-10 business days to process.
 Plan accordingly.

-- Request the Online Deakin University Application and print a copy to submit with all supplemental documents to the Study Abroad Advisor
+- Request the Online Deakin University Application and print a copy to submit with all supplemental documents to the Study Abroad Advisor.

-- Submit your flight details to Global Education here: Flight Information Form
+- Submit your flight details to Global Education: Flight Information Form

 - Attend the pre-departure orientation and consult with the Study Abroad Advisor as necessary regarding the Student Visa process after acceptance.